TERREMEMBER/znbase/docs/content/v1.3/admin/yb-ctl.md

 ---

-The `yb-ctl` utility, located in the bin directory of Yugabyte home, provides a simple command line interface for administering local clusters used for development and learning.
+The `yb-ctl` utility, located in the bin directory of ZNbase home, provides a simple command line interface for administering local clusters used for development and learning.
 It invokes the [`yb-master`](../admin/yb-master/) and [`yb-tserver`](../admin/yb-tserver/) binaries to perform the necessary administration.

 Use the `-\-help` option to see all the commands supported.